chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ### RDP

 So, what if we are somehow blocked from getting command execution using PsExec, WinRM and similar?
-Maybe RDP is the only way we can get remote access, so we might need to get creative.
-I started looking into whether it was possible to pass a service ticket to RDP.
-If this is possible, it could mean there are ways of getting command execution on hosts through a Kerberos ticket without the requirement of being local administrator.
+If we imagine that RDP is the only way we can get remote access it's worth looking into whether it is possible to pass a service ticket to RDP.
+If this is the case, it could mean there are ways of getting command execution on hosts through a service ticket without the requirement of being local administrator on the target host.

 However, we can't see any specific parameter in RDP for passing a ticket, so this might get tricky.
 The `restrictedadmin` feature is of interest though.